TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms JPSS-1 satellite launch rescheduled for November 15 AROUND NOAA // Vet Corps opens doors to fish habitat restoration and research jobs for veterans La Nina moves in for the winter U.S. had 3rd warmest and 2nd wettest year to date
+Enter Search Terms JPSS-1 satellite launch delayed due to excessive upper-level winds Team is assessing next launch date AROUND NOAA // Vet Corps opens doors to fish habitat restoration and research jobs for veterans La Nina moves in for the winter U.S. had 3rd warmest and 2nd wettest year to date

 *   About our agency
 *   News and features